rogeralloymagnetic/tfa/README.txt

 #### Cryptography

-The base TFA plugin class provides encryption and decryption methods using PHP mcrypt.
+The base TFA plugin class provides encryption and decryption methods using PHP Mcrypt.
 While you can use these methods for simple encryption it is recommended that you utilize more advanced cryptography libraries with your own plugins.

 Use one of the following libraries and override the TfaBasePlugin encrypt and